jakoenterprise/documentation/source/includes/_development-requirements.md

 output=json
 ```

+**Ask an administrator or lead engineer for credentials if you don't have them**.

-1. [**AWS Credentials**](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files), specifically a profile called "jako" in your AWS configuration files which should look like the example to the right. **Ask an AWS administrator for credentials if you don't have them**.
+1. [**AWS Credentials**](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files), specifically a profile called "jako" in your AWS configuration files which should look like the example to the right.

 2. **An SSH keypair**, which you can generate (if you don't already have one) by following [this tutorial](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#generating-a-new-ssh-key).

+3. **MySQL credentials** if you need to run stored procedures or check records in the database.